-I love meat loaf and it turns out that so does the little Tapita!
+This Instant Pot Meat Loaf is delicious!
+I love meatloaf and it turns out that so does the little Tapita!
 It's delicious hot or cold so really convenient.
 Perfect for picnics for that imminent spring weather that is round the corner.

-I have added a lot of flavour and a lot of vegetables to this meat loaf and it has been a hit with both Mr Tapas and the little Tapita so I am sticking to it from now on (as much as I can stick to any recipe anyway!).
+I have added a lot of flavour and a lot of vegetables to this meatloaf and it has been a hit with the little Tapita so I am sticking to it from now on (as much as I can stick to any recipe anyway!).

 As you don't all have an Instant Pot yet, I have given instructions below for other ways of cooking.

 IngredientsExact amounts in recipe card below.
 Jump to Recipe